comaps/website/content/support/how-to-maximize-the-map-hide-the-ui-user-interface/index.md

   order: 70
 ---

-Perform a single tap on an empty space to hide the app interface and get the fullscreen map.
-Tap on any place on the map again to get the UI back.
+Perform a long tap on the map to hide the app interface and get the fullscreen map.
+Perform another long tap on the map again to get the UI back.